williamweckl/star_wars_api/README.md

 All the logs the application produces are printed to the terminal and also persisted to files stored at the `logs/` folder at the project root.

 Info logs are stored in a file called `info.log` and errors inside a file called `errors.log`.
-For development and test environments, to differ the environment, the files are stored in a folder with the enviroment name.
+For development and test environments, to differ the environment, the files are stored in a subfolder from logs named according to the enviroment.

 For development environment, the log format was opted to be something more readable by the developers according to the example: